 10. Who gets to attend the annual Academy Awards ceremony?

 11. Why does this annual film rite get so much attention?

 I’ve recently created two web sites which might be useful here.
 The Teacher’s Guide to the Academy Awards and the Language of Film web page both offer educators lesson plans, readings and recommended texts and videos.

-Frank W. Baker is a media literacy education consultant and the author of three books, including Media Literacy In the K-12 Classroom (ISTE, 2012).
-He contributed two chapters to the just published Mastering Media Literacy (Solution Tree, December 2013).
-In November 2013, Frank was a recipient of the National Telemedia Council‘s annual Jessie McCanse Award given for individual contributions to the field of media literacy over at least 10 years.
+Frank W. Baker is a media literacy education consultant and the author of three books, including Media Literacy in the K-12 Classroom (2nd Ed.)
+(ISTE, 2016).
+He contributed two chapters to Mastering Media Literacy (Solution Tree, 2014).
 Follow him on Twitter @fbaker and visit his resource-rich website Media Literacy Clearinghouse.